 Have you or a loved one suffered a traumatic brain injury due to the negligence of others?
-Medical bills and other expenses associated with recovering from this type of injury can accummulate quickly.
+Medical bills and other expenses associated with recovering from this type of injury can accumulate quickly.
 Victims may also miss work for long periods of time while recovering and the ability to earn an income may be significantly affected.

 Contacting an attorney can be an important step as you look to recover from the injury.
 Our firm has obtained over $150 million in compensation on behalf of our personal injury clients, including $600,000 for a traumatic brain injury victim who was injured in a car accident.

 Our Saint Paul traumatic brain injury lawyers offer a free consultation to discuss your accident.
 There are no upfront fees and you are not obligated to let us represent you.
 This means we do not get paid unless we win fair compensation for your claim.
 Our goal is to protect your best interests and obtain the maximum compensation available for our clients.

 How Do I Know if I Have a Case?